aleruete/Daily-Occupancy-Site-Use-Model/ReadMe.md

 ## Content
 + Original Observation data: Uppland90180.csv
 + To collate the data: Jags Compile data Optimized 20160125.R (returns OccDataUppland.RData)
-+ The JAGS model: Write Jags Occupancy Model Saturation 20150815.R
++ The JAGS model: Write Jags Occupancy Model Saturation 20150815.R (run this to create a local .txt file where JAGS will find the model to compile)
 + To fit the models: Jags Occupancy Model Parallel Saturation 20150815.R
 + Plus other files to plot the results